Pragistyo/hacktivpress/README.md

 ## How to run

   1. clone the repo
-  2. get into directory server, and then :
+  2. get into *server* directory, and then :

     npm install
     nodemon app.js

-  3. get into client directory, and then :
+  3. get into *client* directory, and then :

     npm install
     npm run dev